2026 Real Estate Brokerage Data Call

 Reporting of NIL Transactions/Recissions

-If a brokerage (other than members of the GVR Board) has no real estate transactions to report, the managing broker(s) must still complete a NIL submission in the IRIS portal, following the detailed instructions (coming soon).
+If a brokerage (other than members of the GVR Board) has no real estate transactions to report, the managing broker(s) must still complete a NIL submission in the IRIS portal, following the detailed instructions.

 All brokerages (regardless of being members of the GVR Board) and their managing brokers are still required to report data on the use of the HBRP for the 2025 calendar year.
-If the brokerage does not have any relevant information to provide, the brokerage/managing broker(s) must make a NIL submission reporting no rescissions in the IRIS portal per the detailed instructions to be available soon.
+If the brokerage does not have any relevant information to provide, the brokerage/managing broker(s) must make a NIL submission reporting no rescissions in the IRIS portal per the detailed instructions.

 More key changes for 2026

 In addition to the data fields collected in previous years, this year’s Data Call includes new fields relating to brokerage commission to establish a baseline understanding of commission structures in B.C.
-You’ll find additional information on these fields in the Advisory and the Definitions tab of the Real Estate Transaction Data Workbook (coming soon).
+You’ll find additional information on these fields in the Advisory and the Definitions tab of the Real Estate Transaction Data Workbook.

 Join our webinar